 “We’re very excited to open our first store in Mission,” said store manager Teresa Fillion.
 “The support we’re able to provide the local community makes us proud, and we can’t wait to welcome both new and familiar customers and introduce them to all our great deals offered throughout our aisles.”

-Not only does Value Village offer an easy way for customers to help the local community, but the store makes it easy to shop for quality goods too.
-There are more than 100,000 unique items on the sales floor every day and there are 10,000 more gently used items to ensure customers are continually provided with a refreshed assortment of goods.
+There are more than 100,000 items on the sales floor every day and there are 10,000 more gently used items to ensure customers are provided with a refreshed assortment of goods.

 While the new Mission store offers strong support for the local community, the network of Value Village stores across North America encourages a more sustainable environment overall.
 By coupling the sale of gently used, quality items with the responsible recycling of items that cannot be sold, Value Village and its partners keep more than 650 million pounds of reusable good out of landfills.